boazbk/tcs/lec_04_code_and_data.md

 We can combine this with a C compiler to transform a Python program to various flavors of "machine language".
 So, to transform a Python program into an equivalent NAND-CIRC program, it is enough to show how to transform a _machine language_ program into an equivalent NAND-CIRC program.
 One minimalistic (and hence convenient) family of machine languages is known as the _ARM architecture_ which powers many mobile devices including essentially all Android devices.^[ARM stands for "Advanced RISC Machine" where RISC in turn stands for "Reduced instruction set computer".]
-There are even simpler machine languages, such as the [LEG architecture](https://github.com/frasercrmck/llvm-leg) for which a backend for the [LLVM compiler](http://llvm.org/) was implemented (and hence can be the target of compiling any of [large and growing list](https://en.wikipedia.org/wiki/LLVM#Front_ends) of languages that this compiler supports).
+There are even simpler machine languages, such as the [LEG architecture](https://github.com/frasercrmck/llvm-leg) for which a backend for the [LLVM compiler](http://llvm.org/) was implemented (and hence can be the target of compiling any of the [large and growing list](https://en.wikipedia.org/wiki/LLVM#Front_ends) of languages that this compiler supports).
 Other examples include the  [TinyRAM](http://www.scipr-lab.org/doc/TinyRAM-spec-0.991.pdf) architecture (motivated by interactive proof systems that we will discuss in [chapproofs](){.ref}) and the teaching-oriented [Ridiculously Simple Computer](https://www.ece.umd.edu/~blj/RiSC/) architecture.
 Going one by one over the instruction sets of such computers and translating them to NAND snippets is no fun, but it is a feasible thing to do.
 In fact, ultimately this is very similar to the transformation that takes place in converting our high level code to actual silicon gates that are not so different from the operations of a NAND-CIRC program.